VladimirKalachikhin/Galadriel-map/README.md

 You may use gpxlogger app from gpsd-clients packet to logging track on your server.
 GaladrielMap displaying current track as not well-formed gpx file.
 Other tracks may be diplayed simultaneously.<br>
 Run _chkGPXfiles.php_ in cli to repair non well-formed gpx files for other applications.

+### CSV
+Comma-Separated Values text file - a simplest way to cooking personal POI for your trip.
+Only text editor needed.
+But, to avoid mistakes, any spreadsheet recommended.<br>
+First line in csv file must be a field names.
+Good choice is a `"number","name","desc","type","link","latitude","longitude"`.<br>
+Latitude and longitude may be in degrees, minutes and seconds, 61°04.7'N for example, or in decimal degrees.